Home » Blog Posts » 15 Epic Things To Do In Tbilisi, Georgia

 If you can transit via Dubai, that’s another great option as it’s only 3 hours or so to Tbilisi from here.

 Trains: There is in theory a train service between Azerbaijan and Tbilisi but it is currently suspended.
 Within Georgia you can reach Tbilisi by train from other cities including Batumi and Bojourni .
-An international passenger train service between Yerevan, and Tbilisi is another option.
-Buy your tickets online.

-🔍 Check Your Best Flight Routes To Tbilisi Here
+🔍 Check Best Flights To Tbilisi Here

 Tbilisi Airport to City Center